Sprint PNS Now Covered by Aetna, What It Means for Chronic Pain Patients

 Before recommending Sprint PNS, Dr. Knopp evaluates several factors:

-- Pain localization — Is the pain anatomically specific enough to target a single peripheral nerve?
+- Pain localization.
+Is the pain specific enough to target a single peripheral nerve?
 A patient with diffuse back pain from a multi-level disc problem may not be an ideal candidate.
 A patient with well-localized shoulder pain from a suprascapular nerve distribution often is.

-- Treatment history — Sprint PNS is not a first-line treatment.
-At least 3-6 months of documented conservative care is standard, including physical therapy and at least one image-guided injection.
+- Treatment history.
+Sprint PNS is not a first-line treatment.
+At least 3-6 months of documented conservative care is standard.
+This includes physical therapy and at least one image-guided injection.

-- Functional goals — The conversation focuses on what the patient wants to be able to do — return to work, sleep through the night, resume activity — not just a target pain score.
+- Functional goals.
+The conversation focuses on what the patient wants to do again: return to work, sleep through the night, resume activity.
+It is not just about a target pain score.

 What the 60-Day Treatment Looks Like

 The procedure is performed at Hartford HealthCare's Pain Treatment Center in West Hartford.
-Here's the general sequence:
+Here is the general sequence:

-- Placement (Day 1): Under ultrasound and/or fluoroscopic guidance, a thin electrode wire is placed near the target nerve through a small introducer needle.
+- Placement (Day 1): A thin electrode wire is placed near the target nerve through a small introducer needle.
+Ultrasound and/or fluoroscopic guidance is used.
 The procedure takes 20-45 minutes.
 Most patients go home the same day.

 - Stimulation (Days 1-60): A small external pulse generator (worn on the body, roughly the size of a credit card) is connected to the electrode lead.
 Parameters are programmed and adjusted at follow-up visits.
 Most patients feel a mild buzzing or tingling rather than pain.

 - Removal (Day 60): The electrode is removed in a brief office procedure.
-No incision required — the wire is simply extracted.
+No incision is needed.
+The wire is simply extracted.

 Patients continue normal activity during the treatment period with minor restrictions (no submersion in water, no high-impact activity at the insertion site).